As U.K. coronavirus cases hit record high, health-care workers are overwhelmed

 The previous peak number for those hospitalized was set during the first surge in cases in April at a little under 19,000.

 Much of Britain, including London, is already under the highest level of lockdown: Tier 4 in the U.K. system.
-One senior adviser to the government said Tuesday that more of the country should be brought to this level, “or higher,” to “prevent a catastrophe in January and February.”
+One senior adviser to the government said Tuesday that more of the country should be brought to this level “or higher” to “prevent a catastrophe in January and February.”

 “I think we are entering a very dangerous new phase of the pandemic,” Andrew Hayward, an epidemiologist at University College London, told BBC Radio 4.

-Health Secretary Matt Hancock is expected to announce any changes to restrictions on Wednesday, the BBC reported.
+Health Secretary Matt Hancock is expected to announce any changes to restrictions Wednesday, the BBC reported.
 Hancock tweeted Tuesday that the pressure on the NHS was now “unprecedented,” and he asked everyone to work to suppress the virus during “these difficult times.”

-Earlier this month, officials in Britain voiced concern over the spread of a new variant of the novel coronavirus that appears to spread more easily.
+Earlier this month, officials in Britain voiced concern over the spread of a new variant of the coronavirus that appears to spread more easily.
 The variant was first identified by British scientists this month, but it has since been found in a variety of countries.

 More than 2.3 million cases of covid-19 have been confirmed in Britain since the virus first appeared in the country.
 More than 70,000 people have died, giving Britain one of the worst death tolls in the world.